Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 using local node indices $l=1,2,\dots,n^e$ which are then accumulated (i.e. summed) into the global mass matrix $M$ by mapping local indices $l$ into corresponding global indices $i$ and $j$ for rows and columns.
 We call these the element mass matrices.

+It is possible to associate physical meaning to the mass matrix by injecting into its integral form a measure of mass density (i.e. grams per unit volume).
+If the mass density is specified as piece-wise constant (per element), then we simply scale each element mass matrix as $\rho_e M^e$ and sum the scaled element mass matrices into the global mass matrix $M$.

 #### Gradient matrix

 Computing the gradient $\nabla u(X)$ amounts to simply $\sum_i u_i \nabla \phi_i(X)$.
 However, if the gradient appears in the problem (i.e. PDE or other) itself, and the problem has been closed under Galerkin projection, we must now compute the "Galerkin" version of the gradient, i.e. $\int_{\Omega} \nabla u(X) \phi_i(X) \partial \Omega$.
 By approximation and linearity of the gradient operator, such an expression becomes